patricklafrance/shelby/README.md

 **It provided features to:**

-1. Communicate with HTTP endpoints in an asynchronous way with promises.
+* Communicate with HTTP endpoints in an asynchronous way with promises

-2. Automatically map or unmap the models observables that are sent or received throught HTTP requests.
+* Automatically map or unmap the models observables that are sent or received throught HTTP requests.

-4. Create a subscription to track all the changes of multiple observables (including arrays items).
-It also provide the ability to pause / resume those subscriptions.
+* Create a subscription to track all the changes of multiple observables (including arrays items).

-5. Start a transaction on 1 or multiple observables that gives the ability to commit or undo the changes on the observables.
+* Start a transaction on 1 or multiple observables that gives the ability to commit or undo the changes on the observables.

-6. Handle the view model lifecycle.
+* Handle the view model lifecycle.

 **Shelby is not:**

-1. An SPA, this is only a set of view models and observable extenders that are highly extensible.
+* An SPA, this is only a set of view models and observable extenders that are highly extensible.

 ## Building Shelby from sources